DataDog/integrations-extras/upbound_uxp/README.md

 and resource consumption.

 The metrics inform about performance and resource consumption.
-This helps validating the Univeral Crossplane management cluster sizing and enables optimization.
+This helps validating the Universal Crossplane management cluster sizing and enables optimization.

 The checks monitor [Upbound UXP](https://docs.upbound.io/uxp/)